-- (1) If the Site Occupier proposes to commence the Aboriginal survey and salvage programmes described in Table 28-13 in Chapter 28 of the EIS before there is an approved Aboriginal Cultural Heritage CEMP, the Site Occupier must prepare a plan addressing those programmes and submit it for approval by an Approver before commencing the survey and salvage programmes. - (2) If an Approver determines that an activity is a Preparatory Activity for paragraph (e) of the definition of 'Preparatory Activities', the Approver may require the Site Occupier to prepare and submit for approval a plan in relation to the carrying out of that Preparatory Activity. - (3) In carrying out a Preparatory Activity, the Site Occupier must: - (a) implement any plan approved in accordance with subcondition (1) or (2), except to the extent that the plan is inconsistent with any subsequently approved CEMP or the approved Construction Plan; and - (b) not act inconsistently with any approved CEMP or the approved Construction Plan.
+- (1) If the Site Occupier proposes to commence the Aboriginal survey and salvage programmes described in Table 28-13 in Chapter 28 of the EIS before there is an approved Aboriginal Cultural Heritage CEMP, the Site Occupier must prepare a plan addressing those programmes and submit it for approval by an Approver before commencing the survey and salvage programmes. - (2) If an Approver determines that an activity for the Airport Stage 1 Development is a Preparatory Activity for paragraph (e) of the definition of 'Preparatory Activities', the Approver may require the Site Occupier to prepare and submit for approval a plan in relation to the carrying out of that Preparatory Activity. - (3) In carrying out a Preparatory Activity for the Airport Stage 1 Development, the Site Occupier must: - (a) implement any plan approved in accordance with subcondition (1) or (2), except to the extent that the plan is inconsistent with any subsequently approved CEMP or the approved Construction Plan; and - (b) not act inconsistently with any approved CEMP or the approved Construction Plan.